John Sparrow David Thompson

 Thompson was born in Halifax, Nova Scotia.
 He trained as a lawyer and was called to the bar in 1865.
 Thompson was elected to the Nova Scotia House of Assembly in 1877 as a representative of the Conservative Party.
-He became the provincial attorney general the following year, in Simon Holmes' government, replaced Holmes as premier in 1882.
+He became the provincial attorney general the following year, in Simon Holmes's government, and replaced Holmes as premier in 1882.
 However, he served for only two months before losing the 1882 general election to the Liberal Party.
 After losing the premiership, he accepted an appointment to the Nova Scotia Supreme Court.

 In 1885, Thompson entered federal politics at the personal request of Prime Minister John A. Macdonald, becoming Minister of Justice.
 In that role he was the driving force behind the enactment of the Criminal Code.
 Thompson became prime minister in 1892, following the retirement of John Abbott.
 He was the first Roman Catholic to hold the position.
 On a trip to England in 1894, Thompson unexpectedly suffered a heart attack and died, aged 49.
-He is the second and most recent Canadian prime minister to have died in office, after John A. Macdonald.
+He is only the second Canadian prime minister to have died in office, after John A. Macdonald.

 Early years

-Born in Halifax, Nova Scotia, to John Sparrow Thompson and Charlotte Pottinger, he was of Irish descent.
+Born in Halifax, Nova Scotia, to John Sparrow Thompson and Charlotte Pottinger, he was of Irish and Scottish descent.
 Some sources say he was born on November 10, 1845, though others say 1844.
 Thompson married Annie Affleck (1842–1913) in 1870.
 Annie Thompson was strong-willed and had the same kind of spirit that had driven Agnes Macdonald (another prime minister's wife) to ride the cowcatcher of a Canadian Pacific Railway train through the British Columbia mountains.
 During their courtship, Thompson was forced to write love letters in shorthand because of his soon-to-be wife's disapproving parents.
 A daughter, Annie, died at 1, while youngest son David lived to be 2.
 Two other children died at birth, the Thompsons had five children survive childhood.